mbzuai-metaverse/XMem2/README.md

 - Masks are RGB .png files using the [DAVIS color palette](util/palette.py), saved as a palette image (`Image.convert('P')` in [Pillow Image Module](https://pillow.readthedocs.io/en/latest/reference/Image.html#PIL.Image.Image.convert))).
 If your masks don't follow this color palette, just use run `python import_existing.py` to automatically convert them (see [previous section](#importing-existing-projects)).
 - When using `run_on_video.py` with a video_file, masks should be named `frame_%06d.<ext>` starting at `0`: `frame_000000.jpg, frame_0000001.jpg, ...` **This is preferred filename for any use case**.

-More information and convenience commands are provided in [Data format help](docs/DATA_FORMAT_HELP.md)
+More information and convenience commands are provided in [TODO Data format help](docs/DATA_FORMAT_HELP.md)

 ## Training
 For training, refer to the [original XMem repo](https://github.com/hkchengrex/XMem/blob/main/docs/TRAINING.md).